 Roasted red pepper soup is certainly nothing extraordinary in and of itself, but with a simple garnish of “sour cream” hearts, this unassuming starter is sure to kick of your meal on the right foot.
 Flavorful without being heavy or cloying like many pureed soups can be, this one definitely won’t weigh you down.

-To make the hearts, just mix together 2 tablespoons of vegan “sour cream” and 1 teaspoon of plain soymilk until smooth.
+To make the hearts or just a creamy topping to swirl in, mix together 2 tablespoons of vegan sour cream and 1 teaspoon of plain non-dairy milk until smooth.
 Transfer the mixture into a small piping bag or squeeze bottle.
 Squeeze two small dots right next to each other onto the surface of the soup, and then drag a toothpick right down the center, between them.
 Wipe off the toothpick between hearts to keep it clean and separate.
-Enjoy with someone you love!